How is stomach cancer diagnosed?

 Upper endoscopy (also called esophagogastroduodenoscopy or EGD) is the main test used to find stomach cancer.
 It may be used when someone has certain risk factors or when signs and symptoms suggest this disease may be present.

 When seen through an endoscope, stomach cancer can look like an ulcer, a mushroom-shaped or protruding mass, or diffuse, flat, thickened areas of mucosa known as linitis plastica.
+Unfortunately, the stomach cancers in hereditary diffuse gastric cancer syndrome often cannot be seen during endoscopy.

 Endoscopy can also be used as part of a special imaging test known as endoscopic ultrasound, which is described below.